qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 #.
 Select it by clicking on it.
 You can select multiple layers by holding
    down the :kbd:`Shift` or :kbd:`Ctrl` key while clicking.
 #.
 If applicable, use the :guilabel:`Set Filter` button (or double-click
-   the layer) to start the :guilabel:`Query Builder` dialog (See section :ref:`vector_query_builder`) and define which features to load from the selected layer.
+   the layer) to start the :guilabel:`Query Builder` dialog (see section :ref:`vector_query_builder`) and define which features to load from the selected layer.
 The filter expression appears in the ``sql`` column.
    This restriction can be removed or edited in the :menuselection:`Layer